batiste/EPEG.js/README.md

 parser.parse(input);
 ```

-This parse object only has the parse method that return an Abstract Syntax Tree.
+This parse object only has the a parse method that return an Abstract Syntax Tree.

 ## Other features

 ### Tokenizer function

-If a regexp is not the enough to find a token you can use a function.
+If a regexp is not enough to find a token you can use a function.
 The contract is that you need to return the matched string.
 This string
 has to be at the start of the input.